heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Today I did more Python tests.
 I asked ChatGPT for more tests.
 I prefer applying to just learning alone.

 19/Jan/25
-  Instead of just doing a test today, I decided to build something and take the day off.
-I built a calculator, and over time, I'll start adding more features.
+  Instead of just doing a test today, I built something and took the day off.
+I built a calculator, and I'll start adding more features over time.
 I later updated the calculator code to add more features.
 I also created a password strength checker to be added to my cyber security Python projects.

 20/Jan/25
   Today, I did some research about blockchain security engineering and Smart contract auditing, and I think I'm in love because damn.
 I'll keep you guys updated about the journey.

 21/Jan/25
-  So it's 12:30 am and I was working on some little Python scripts.
+  So it's 12:30 am and I was working on some Python scripts.
 I started yesterday, so that means I wasn't yeah I worked yesterday and today, lol.
 It's 11 pm over here and I did more Python scripts.
 Writing big projects very soon.

 22/Jan/25
-  I did more revising on my Python, among all the things I forgot, for loop, and while loop gave me a serious problem today but I've gotten a hang of it.
+  I did more revising on my Python.
+Among all the things I forgot, the for loop and while loop gave me a serious problem today, but I've gotten a hang of them.

 23/Jan/25
-  My chrome browsers might be bugged cause i can access github but the website isn't responding well on my chrome but it is on other browsers.
-Now back to what i did today, i did the usuals, learning python and spoke about web3 and blockchain security to some people to get ideas from them because they are on the web 3 space.
+  My Chrome browsers might be bugged because I can access Github, but the website doesn't respond well on my Chrome browser, but it does on other browsers.
+Now, back to what I did today: I did the usual: I learned Python and spoke about Web3 and blockchain security to some people to get ideas from them because they are in the Web3 space.

+24/Jan/25

+25/Jan/25
+  I tried fixing some codes on leetcode and damn those are some serious problems.
+I'm gonna try and solve some of them then continue with my learning.